'I'm better than that': Serena stunned at Australian Open - WHIZ News

 And she bowed out much, much sooner this time, animated as can be, often displaying what she later called “the signature ‘Serena frustration’ look.”

-Williams owns seven trophies from the Australian Open and hadn’t lost as early as the third round since all the way back in 2006.
+Williams owns seven trophies from the Australian Open and hadn’t lost as early as the third round at either of the hard-court Grand Slam tournaments — in Melbourne or at the U.S Open — since all the way back in 2006.

-Here is just one measure of how unexpected this result was: The only other time these two women faced each other came at the U.S. Open last September — the only Slam quarterfinal appearance of Wang’s career — and Williams needed all of 44 minutes to dominate her way to a 6-1, 6-0 victory.
+Here is just one measure of how unexpected this result was: The only other time these two women faced each other came at Flushing Meadows last September — the only Slam quarterfinal appearance of Wang’s career thus far — and Williams needed all of 44 minutes to dominate her way to a 6-1, 6-0 victory.
 The total points were 50 to 15.

-“After last time,” Wang said, “I did really hard work on the court, off the court.”

 Wang quickly surpassed those game and point totals Friday, thanks in large part to nearly flawless play in the first set.

 She saved all four break points she faced in that set, accumulated 10 winners and made just five unforced errors.
-Wang picked up the lone break she needed at love with an easy forehand putaway winner that made it 5-4.
+Wang picked up the lone break she needed at love with an easy forehand putaway winner that made it 5-4, and she soon owned the set.

-Soon enough, Williams was sailing a backhand return long to cede the set.
-Wang quickly went up in the second, too, and already was ahead by a break at 4-2 when she was a point away from earning another.
+After that lopsided loss in New York, Wang decided she needed more powerful strokes to compete with the likes of Williams, devoting her offseason to more work in the gym.

+“I think it worked,” Wang said, nodding.
+“You can see the result.”

-She was 0 for 5 on break points until then but the sixth time was the charm.
-On the point of the match, with both players slugging away from the baseline, it was Williams who did what it took to take it.
+She was 0 for 5 on break chances until then but the sixth time was the charm.
+On the point of the day, with both players slugging away from the baseline, it was Williams who did what it took to take it.

 She was superior in the tiebreaker, too, and on they went to a third set.